Thomas James Richards, Diary No. 1, 26 August - 18 November 1914 - Part 7

 was put out even the port &

-on the whole fleet
+on the whole fleet.
+Looking

-over one portside at any time
+over our portside at any time

 the number of lights reminds one